ropensci-review-tools/pkgstats/README.md

 sudo make install
 ```

+If `sudo` is unavailable, it may be necessary to use a different
+`prefix` argument on `configure`, such as `--prefix=/<user>/bin`, in
+which case it may also be necessary to run `hash -d ctags` after
+installation to ensure that the configure path is found.

 [GNU `global`](https://www.gnu.org/software/global/) can generally be
 installed from most Linux package managers, for example through
 `apt-get install global` for Ubuntu, or `pacman -S global` for